microsoft/onnxruntime/docs/execution-providers/community-maintained/ArmNN-ExecutionProvider.md

 * TOC placeholder
 {:toc}

-Accelerate performance of ONNX model workloads across Armv8 cores with the ArmNN execution provider.
-[ArmNN](https://github.com/ARM-software/armnn) is an open source inference engine maintained by Arm and Linaro companies.
+Accelerate performance of ONNX model workloads across Arm®-based devices with the Arm NN execution provider.
+[Arm NN](https://github.com/ARM-software/armnn) is an open source inference engine maintained by Arm and Linaro companies.

 ## Build
-For build instructions, please see the [BUILD page](../../build/eps.md#armnn).
+For build instructions, please see the [BUILD page](../../build/eps.md#arm-nn).

 ## Usage
 ### C/C++
-To use ArmNN as execution provider for inferencing, please register it as below.
+To use Arm NN as execution provider for inferencing, please register it as below.
 ```
 Ort::Env env = Ort::Env{ORT_LOGGING_LEVEL_ERROR, "Default"};
 Ort::SessionOptions so;